 Consumer Loan Products

-- For those using Rate Sheets for consumer products, the process is similar to the above, however, it is best to first develop the appropriate rate sheet.
+- For those using Rate Sheets for consumer products, the process is similar to the above, however, it is best to first develop the appropriate rate sheet (see The Rate Sheets Screen for more information).

 - Adjustments to the overall target for duration or risk can be made while creating or editing the rate sheet.